-Much discussion is going on about Pinterest.
+Much discussion is going on about Pinterest in 2012.
+I think the issues still exist on Pinterest and all social media sites.
 The opinions are widely mixed.
-While Pinterest is a delightfully engaging web site, I am very concerned about a number of surrounding issues.
+While Pinterest is a delightfully engaging website, I am very concerned about a number of surrounding issues.
 These include but are not limited to:

 - Persistently closed eyes for "ownership" of the images, and more.